smallhadroncollider/cmt/roadmap.md

 - Should strip empty space/newlines from end of file
 - Way to store pre-written commits
     > Occasionally used messages: e.g. "version bump", "latest notes", etc.
+- Should pipe input out as it's happening
+- XDG Base Directory support for `.cmt` file